It turns out that

 (Note to self: is it time that I begin adding “if you like

-this sort of thing” -- no no no!!
+that sort of thing?” -- no no no!!
 This is a magnificent

-opportunity.
-Of what portion I’ve no idea at the
+luxury.
+Of what kind I’ve no idea at the

 moment.
 But we’ll get there.
 And we’ll all get there

 together.)
-(Notes to self: How many of the tenants
+(Further notes to self: How many of the

-know who Robert Smith is?
+tenants know who Robert Smith is?
 How many care?
-I

-know there’s an 80’s song fanatic that resides in
+I know there’s an 80s song fanatic that resides in

 a room through a window directly across the court

-yard from my own – or in the general vicinity.
+yard from my own – or in that general vicinity.

-Should I introduce them?
-And is there a link
+Should I introduce the two of them?
+And is there a

 duction [and here I’m surely grasping] and/or